-Overlooking downtown and the Pacific Ocean, 1,200-acre Balboa Park is the cultural heart of San Diego.
-Ranked as one of the world’s best parks by the Project for Public Spaces, it’s also where you can find most of the city’s museums, art galleries, the Tony Award–winning Old Globe Theatre, and the world-famous San Diego Zoo.
-Often referred to as the "Smithsonian of the West" for its concentration of museums, Balboa Park is also a series of botanical gardens, performance spaces, and outdoor playrooms endeared in the hearts of residents and visitors alike.
+Overlooking Downtown and the Pacific Ocean, 1,200-acre Balboa Park is the cultural heart of San Diego.
+This is where you'll find most of the city’s museums, art galleries, the Tony Award–winning Old Globe Theatre, and the world-famous San Diego Zoo.
+Often referred to as the "Smithsonian of the West" for its concentration of museums, Balboa Park is also a series of botanical gardens, performance spaces, and outdoor playrooms dear to the hearts of residents and visitors alike.

 Thanks to the "Mother of Balboa Park," Kate Sessions, who suggested hiring a landscape architect in 1889, wild and cultivated gardens are an integral part of the park, featuring 350 species of trees.
 What Balboa Park would have looked like had she left it alone can be seen at Florida Canyon (between the main park and Morley Field, along Park Boulevard)—an arid landscape of sagebrush, cactus, and a few small trees.

 The parkland across the Cabrillo Bridge, at the west end of El Prado, is set aside for picnics and athletics.
-Rollerbladers zip along Balboa Drive, which leads to the highest spot in the park, Marston Point, overlooking downtown.
+Cyclists and skaters zip along Balboa Drive, which leads to the highest spot in the park, Marston Point, overlooking Downtown.
 At the green beside the bridge, ladies and gents in all-white outfits meet on summer afternoons for lawn-bowling tournaments.

 East of Plaza de Panama, El Prado becomes a pedestrian mall and ends at a footbridge that crosses over Park Boulevard, the park’s main north–south thoroughfare, to the perfectly tended Rose Garden, which has more than 2,000 rosebushes.
 In the adjacent Desert Garden, trails wind around cacti and succulents from around the world.
 Palm Canyon, north of the Spreckels Organ Pavilion, has more than 50 varieties of palms along a shady bridge.
 Pepper Grove, along Park Boulevard south of the museums, has lots of picnic tables as well as play equipment.

 Bankers Hill is a small neighborhood west of Balboa Park, with gorgeous views ranging from Balboa Park’s greenery in the east to the San Diego Bay in the west.
-It’s become one of San Diego’s hottest restaurant destinations.
+It's home to some of San Diego’s long-standing restaurant destinations.